marinamadaras/CHIPxDeception/modules/response-generator-demo/README.md

 | **Access URL**       | N/A                 |

 ## Description
-This Response Generator is intended as a demo module, for following the demo scenario outlined in `demo_scenario.md`.
+This Response Generator is intended as a demo module, for following the demo scenario outlined in `demo_scenario.md` in the root folder of the CHIP project.
 It scans the output obtained by the reasoner and then picks a pre-defined response based on that.

 ## Usage
 Instructions: